 There are several early symptoms of multiple sclerosis you could experience as a result of developing MS. The most typical early symptoms are tingling, numbness, loss of balance, weakness in one or more limbs, and blurred or double vision.

 These usually happen in young adults, between the ages of 20 and 40.
 The symptoms can range from very mild to very severe.
 When they are mild, they may be barely noticeable.
 You may not even know you're having the symptoms until you look back years later.

 Some of Cir's earliest symptoms were weakness, and loss of balance.
 He was around the age of 16.
 He just figured he had something like a cold or flu.
-Thinking back now, he thinks this could have been the beginning of his MS.
+Thinking back now, he believes this could have been the beginning of his MS.

 These early symptoms of multiple sclerosis came and went over a period of several years.
 Later he also had vision problems.
 An episode of optic neuritis (ON), sent him to a neurologist and eventually gave him a diagnosis.

 Many experience something called a clinical isolated syndrome or CIS.
 It is one symptom or a set of symptoms that happens only once.

 It is only considered to be MS if it happens a second time.
 And even then an MRI or other test must be taken to confirm the diagnosis of multiple sclerosis.
 Relapsing-remitting is usually the diagnosis after the second attack.

 If there is no second attack, a diagnosis of MS can't be given.
 CIS or clinically isolated syndrome is said to be the cause.
 This is when someone has one symptom that is typical of MS like optic neuritis, but with no other episodes or attacks.